pacmandan/web-games/guides/View.md

 ## Example Game - Minesweeper

+Minesweeper is a single-player game that involves clickin on tiles and trying not to blow up.

 The View in this game should display four things:
 * A count-up timer that starts after the first click
 * The game grid